mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 ---
 ### Kinematic Analysis of Kuka KR210 Robot
-We will be using the Kuka KR210 for this project in a simulated environment to perform the task of calculating necessary joint movement to allow the gripper to pick an item from the shelf, and successful drop the item into the desired storage bin.
+We will be using the Kuka KR210 for this project in a simulated environment to perform the task of calculating necessary joint movement to allow the gripper to pick an item from the shelf, and successfully placing the item into the desired storage bin.
 A representative image of this task is shown below:

 ![PickPlaceRobot](/assets/PickPlaceRobot.png)